For companies looking to improve employee knowledge and skills, e-learning is becoming a very attractive and commonly used tool.

 Conflicts are part of every work environment.
 But, only through open conflict and search for compromise do all the different social groups feel that they have been heard and that they are integrated.
 Seeking compromise and listening are skills that can be learned.
 This being said, the purpose of this module is to contribute to a more constructive conflict resolution.

-Training Module #9 – Embracing the Learning Organization Model
+9. Embracing the Learning Organization Model

-360Learning is easy to use software coming with a lot of quality content.
-The biggest disadvantage is that its high-costing, especially if you have a tight budget or just starting with the business.
+360Learning is easy-to-use software coming with a lot of quality content.
+The biggest disadvantage is that it’s high-costing, especially if you have a tight budget or just starting with the business.

 Fortunately, a free trial is available and you can use it to your advantage – our recommendation is by enrolling in the learning organization course.